stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 You can give this a try in the browser by replacing the `main` function in `Doc.Main` with `main = runJS Doc.Tutorial.prog` followed by building the `doc` package: `idris2 --build doc.ipkg`.
-Now, load `doc.html` in the project's root folder in your browser.
+Now, load the `doc.html` file in the project's root folder in your browser.
 It will not look very nice, but it should behave as described.

 ## Step-by-step program walkthrough